kajallochab/Scrum-vs-Kanban/README.md

 - hyperref: for adding hyperlinks (optional)
 - ieeetr: bibliography style for IEEE referencing (you may need to install this package separately)

-Make sure these packages are installed on your system for the document to compile successfully.
+Ensure these packages are installed on your system so the document can be compiled successfully.

 ## License